hllyhllrd/hollyhilliard.com/content/writing/wi-people/index.md

 ---

-My short story "Zugunruhe" won third place in the 2023 [Wisconsin People and Ideas Fiction Contest](https://www.wisconsinacademy.org/content/writing-contests) judged by Debra Monroe.
+Holly's short story "Zugunruhe" won third place in the 2023 [Wisconsin People and Ideas Fiction Contest](https://www.wisconsinacademy.org/content/writing-contests) judged by Debra Monroe.

 The story will be published in the 2024 summer issue of Wisconsin People & Ideas, a magazine published by the Wisconsin Academy of Sciences, Arts & Letters.

+Holly's work will also be featured in the [2024 Wisconsin Book Festival](https://www.wisconsinbookfestival.org/events/wisconsin-people-ideas-2023-fiction-and-poetry-contest-winners).